-Of note, section 46(3) of the Act requires a BCA to provide copies of certain applications to the New Zealand Fire Service Commission on receipt.
-However, it is not intended or required that a BCA provide a copy of an incomplete application that does not comply with section 45 of the Act and associated regulations.
+Of note, section 46(3) of the Act requires a BCA to provide copies of certain applications to Fire and Emergency New Zealand (FENZ) on receipt.
+However, it is not intended or required that a BCA provide a copy of an application that does not comply with section 45 of the Act and associated regulations.
 A BCA is only required to provide a copy of those applications that it accepts for processing.

-Referrals to the New Zealand Fire Service Commission can be contained in the policy and procedure for regulation 7(2)(b), this regulation, or regulation 7(2)(d)(ii).
+Referrals to FENZ can be contained in the policy and procedure for regulation 7(2)(b), this regulation, or regulation 7(2)(d)(ii).
 In this regulatory guidance, the requirement is detailed under regulation 7(2)(d)(ii).

 Regulation 7(2)(d)(i): entering an application into the system

 To comply with the requirements of regulation 7(2)(d)(i), a BCA must have a policy, procedure and system that enables it to record a complete application in its building consent processing system and record:

 - any acknowledgement of the receipt and acceptance for processing of the application

 - the date/s upon which any acknowledgments were made.

 A BCA’s policy, procedure and system for entering an application into its building consent processing system should usefully align with its system for giving each application its own uniquely identified file (required by regulation 16(1)).